 Once a parent neglects his or her responsibility to the child, one should not be afraid to seek maintenance for that child.
 Below are six steps in applying for maintenance:

-- The Judge, in considering the best interests of the child will proceed to make an order regarding maintenance and the amount which should be paid, how it should be paid, and when it should be paid- weekly, fortnightly or monthly.
+The Judge, in considering the best interest of the child will proceed to make an order regarding maintenance and the amount which should be paid, how it should be paid, and when it should be paid- weekly, fortnightly or monthly.